eternal-2000/gemmini/Readme.md

-This is most likely because pre-fetching is not currently implemented, so 15 of the 16 vector registers being used in an 8 x 6 microkernel allows for more useful work to be done, whereas 8 x 4 microkernels use only 11 of 16.
+This is most likely because pre-fetching is not currently implemented, so 15 of the 16 vector registers being used in an 8 x 6 microkernel allows for more useful work to be done in parallel, whereas 8 x 4 microkernels use only 11 of 16.
 Without prefetching, the latter will be less effective.
 Prefetching will be implemented in a future update.

 You are free to try any legal parameters out and completely ignore these suggestions, and may even find better performance.
 This is